markjprice/cs11dotnet7/docs/bonus/network-resources.md

 # Working with network resources

-This is a bonus section for Chapter 8.
+> This is an optional bonus section for Chapter 8.
+It is not required to complete the rest of the book.